-Martin Van Buren was the eighth President of the United States (1837–1841), after serving as the eighth Vice President and the tenth secretary of state, both under Andrew Jackson.
+Martin Van Buren was the eighth President of the United States (1837-1841), after serving as the eighth Vice President and the tenth Secretary of State, both under President Andrew Jackson.
 While the country was prosperous when the "Little Magician" was elected, less than three months later the financial panic of 1837 punctured the prosperity.

 Only about 5 feet, 6 inches tall, but trim and erect, Martin Van Buren dressed fastidiously.
 His impeccable appearance belied his amiability--and his humble background.
 Of Dutch descent, he was born in 1782, the son of a tavernkeeper and farmer, in Kinderhook, New York.

 As a young lawyer he became involved in New York politics.
 As leader of the "Albany Regency," an effective New York political organization, he shrewdly dispensed public offices and bounty in a fashion calculated to bring votes.
 Yet he faithfully fulfilled official duties, and in 1821 was elected to the United States Senate.

 By 1827 he had emerged as the principal northern leader for Andrew Jackson.
 President Jackson rewarded Van Buren by appointing him Secretary of State.
 As the Cabinet Members appointed at John C. Calhoun's recommendation began to demonstrate only secondary loyalty to Jackson, Van Buren emerged as the President's most trusted adviser.
 Jackson referred to him as, "a true man with no guile."